 Albania promotes its underwater archaeology, for tourism

-The country is... .
 This undated picture provided on Monday, Feb.
 13, 2017, by the Albanian National Coastline Agency shows a shipwreck discovered by the RPM's Hercules research vessel in Ionian Sea, Albania.
+The country is promoting the archaeological finds in the waters off its southwest coast to raise public interest and to attract attention of decision-makers who can help preserve the discoveries.

 Discussions